SkoolNotes/Taproot/2020BIO101/KBhBIO101AminoAcids.md

 All cell uses _rybozome_ to force animo acids together to make proteins.
 And yes, if you have a high energy source that would not require ATP from itself (make life from not life), you could get proteans to fold.

-## Protean share differen shapes
+## Protean Shapes

-Proteans, when unfolded, is a long chain of amino acids
+Proteins, when unfolded, is a long chain of amino acids

 "The Protean Folding Problem" => can we find the fold of the protean just by the unfolded amino acids?